UCI-GDIM31/class-activities-p1ziYu/README.md

 Part1:
 1. _target, _navMeshAgent
 23. Start() to let the deer start moving, Update() if you want the deer to follow the cat, GetComponent<> to get the NavMeshAgent class, SetDestination() to set the destination for NavMeshAgent

+### W6
+1. speed, _playerTransform, player
+2. EnableChase, DisableChase, Update, MoveTowards
+3. EnableChase to enable the methods of MonoBehaviour, DisableChase to disable the methods of MonoBehaviour, Update to keep track the bats and cat position and let bats to MoveTowards to cat.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727